bash-origin/bash.origin/README.md

 The original spark for this project came from needing an easy way to get the **path of the current Bast script** which is [way harder than it should be](http://stackoverflow.com/a/246128/330439).

-It has now turned into a minimal set of Bash conventions and utilities to bootstrap a system.
+It has turned into a set of Bash conventions and utilities to bootstrap a system.

-I need a consistent starting point for Bash scripts so I don't have to re-write the same code over and over when writing scripts to bootstrap `node` and other programs.
+I needed a consistent starting point for Bash scripts so I don't have to re-write the same code over and over when writing scripts to bootstrap `node` and other programs.

+I also needed a way to share common scripts between projects.
+I use these scripts to assemble runtime dependencies and boot my programs into specific contexts.

+Running everything through a central script allows me to inject tooling logic and monitor the system from outside of the process.

 Overview
 --------